 Transcript of SDEV's remarks

-Following is the transcript of remarks by the Secretary for Development, Mr Paul Chan, at a media session after the second meeting of the Lantau Development Advisory Committee today (June 14):
+Following is the transcript of remarks by the Secretary for Development, Mr Paul Chan, at a media session after attending a radio programme today (February 8):

 (Please also refer to the Chinese portion of the transcript.)